 The value of the linear coefficient a in the regression equation is closely related to the sought value of the magnetic induction of the horizontal component of the Earth's magnetism BH.

 If we realize that (see chapter Apparatus → Measurement – applicable relations):

-it is enough to quantify the value of the expression in parentheses and then divide it by the value of the linear coefficient a just obtained.
+it is sufficient to quantify the value of the expression in brackets and then divide it by the value of the linear coefficient a just obtained.

 We can We compare the determined value of BH with the value of the magnetic field at which the magnetic needle was deflected by 45°.
 Both values (within the tolerance) should coincide with the value of the magnetic induction corresponding to the Czech Republic.

 |The control panel also displays the values of the magnetic induction field of the Helmholtz coils.
 This value is calculated from the magnitude of the electric current (according to the formula above).
 However, this value is not stored in the table.

 |The relationship between tan φ and electric current I is a direct one.
 So it seems that it would be useful to look for dependence of the linear regression of the form y = a·x.
 When measured, however, may exhibit small systematic error (caused by friction during rotation of the needle), which is measured in dependence apparent shift of the curve so that the line passes through the intersection of the axes.
 A more accurate determination of the slope is obtained from the general form of the regression line.